 The Dutch approach to parenting could be a little different to your own!
 As a Brit raising my boys in Amsterdam, I am now very used to the Dutch style of parenting which is quite hands-off, a little relaxed and very much focused on giving kids freedom to explore, learn and have adventures.
 I think to other countries and cultures, it could seem wild but I would never describe it as such as more liberal and close to the opposite of micro-parenting.
 Playgrounds in Amsterdam are safe places (of course!) but they don't have the same level of safety precautions compared with those in UK for example, and you will often see kids playing by themselves on climbing frames, slides etc. while parents sit on the side drinking coffee or chatting with friends.
 Of course, they are there for their children and are hands-on in terms of affection and soothing kids when they need it but they are very quick to give children space to learn by doing things themselves.

 And the final thing to say, of course, is enjoy!
-Amsterdam really is a great city to visit with kids and I hope this guide helps you and your family pick the best things to do during your time here!
+Amsterdam really is a great city to visit with kids and I hope this guide helps you pick the best things to do in Amsterdam with your kids during your time here!

 And if you'd like to save or share this post, here are some images you can pin:

 And here are those links for more Amsterdam travel posts to help you plan and enjoy your trip:

 Find Frankie on Facebook, Twitter, Instagram, Pinterest, and Google+.